charlie0129/amachiromaker/README.md

 **Note:** The original artwork (layers in the image) is ***not*** (and ***will not be***) provided due to copyright reasons.
 You have to download them yourself (by running `yarn build-static`).
 I am not responsible if you violate the license.

 > As of May 2022, Wayback Machine also excluded all the artworks.
-Unfortunately, I cannot provide them  due to copyright reasons.
+So, the download script provided in the repo will fail.
+Unfortunately, I cannot provide the artworks due to copyright reasons.
 You have to find somehow find the artworks yourself, otherwise it won't work.
-You can check what files are needed in Makefile after running `node scripts/generateMakefile.js`.
+You can check what files are needed in `Makefile` after running `node scripts/generateMakefile.js`.
+There are over 1,000 items.

 ## How to Build